 Continental Breakfast and lunches are provided on both days.

-*Accommodations: Conference specials/discounted hotel rates available: Group block/discounted hotel rates available: We have a group block at The Swinomish Casino and Lodge ($89-$109/night until July 10 or until group block is sold out.)
-All reservations for the group will be handled through Swinomish Casino and Lodge's reservation department and guests may call this toll free number (855) 794-6563 and use group code FIRST RESPONDER 20.
+*Accommodations: Conference specials/discounted hotel rates available: Group block/discounted hotel rates available: We have a group block at The Clear Water Casino Resort ($96-$136/night.
+All reservations for the group will be handled through the Clearwater Casino Resort's reservation department and guests may call this toll free number (866) 609-8700.

 Photograph/Video Disclaimer Statement

 1st Responder Conferences (1RC) reserves the right to use any photograph/video taken at any event sponsored by 1RC , without the expressed written permission of those included within the photograph/video.
 1RC may use the photograph/video in publications or other media material produced, used or contracted by 1RC including but not limited to: brochures, invitations, books, newspapers, magazines, television, websites, etc. No video recording by attendees permitted.
 Please keep in mind that the photos and videos we take are mostly of the overall attendees and not specific to one person.
 We respect the privacy of everyone at our conferences and we will not use photos or videos that jeopardize your well being.

 Some of the material presented at this event may cause emotional triggers.
 We will have onsite assistance if needed.
 There will also be additional resources available if needed.
 This conference is not intended to provide counselling services, whether medical, psychological or of any other kind, nor to diagnose, prevent, cure or treat any disease, diorder or injury.
 This conference is certainly not intended to replace the advice of a physician.
 If you need expert advice, please consult a competent professional.
 This conference is only intended for “educational” use and it should only be used as a guide.